 It’s been over a year since Art in Island: Interactive Art Museum opened its doors in Cubao, Quezon City.
-It’s a two-floor, non-traditional museum where you can actually touch the 3D paintings and installations.
+It’s a two-floor, non-traditional museum where you may touch the 3D paintings and installations all you want.
 You are encouraged to be part of the art by propping yourself in the interactive scenes.

 I spent my birthday there last weekend with family and produced Instagrammable, FB profile-worthy shots.
 I’ve been receiving a lot of queries about our experience, so here are my tips on visiting Art in Island.

 I didn’t want to be snapped wearing same outfit throughout the entire album, so I brought a backpack of items to change my looks—a multi-purpose scarf, hoodie, travel umbrella, sunglasses, hat, and other little Halloween props to help tweak my look for each scene.
 In the words of my sister Karen, “kinareer mo!”

 I learned from the experience of my cousins who went there for a field trip.
 It was frustrating for them to wait for their turn at long lines.
 They could hardly take decent photos with hundreds of schoolchildren running through the frames.
 Before my trip, I called to make sure there were no field trips or company trips on my date of choice.
 I went on a Sunday morning and noticed that there were hardly any people, which made it easy for my family to take photos.
 The crowd started picking up after lunch.
 According to the management, peak hours are usually 12nn to 6 p.m.

 3. Eat well before your visit.

 You’re going to need a lot of energy to move around and create crazy scenes with your friends.
 There are two cafés in the area, just in case you need food and coffee breaks.

 4. Looks at sample photos for ideas, but think outside the frame.